 For those for whom college is too expensive, some states have launched plans to freeze tuition.
 In Ohio, House Bill 484 seeks to hold tuition rates steady while students complete their degrees.
 The guaranteed tuition rate would be good for a specified period of time, most often two or three years.
 The cost of tuition a student pays in their first year of study would remain constant over his or her tenure at the school, making their college studies more affordable and increasing the likelihood that they will stay in school and graduate.

 Supporters of House Bill 484 maintain that the program will encourage more first-time students to enter college and obtain a degree.
-Additionally, they argue that more students will enroll full-time, thus. . .read more
+Additionally, they argue that more students will enroll full-time, thus shortening the. . .read more

 It’s no secret that Americans are lagging behind other industrialized nations in terms of attaining a post-secondary degree.
 Losing the brain battle is concerning in and of itself, however, many politicians are also concerned about a workforce that may not have the necessary knowledge and skills to compete in the global market.
 To address this issue, legislators in some states are proposing plans that would make tuition at public community colleges free for all students, regardless of income.